Pony Canyon: History

 Four of five subsidiaries were closed in 1997 due to the Asian financial crisis, leaving the Malaysian subsidiary as the only subsidiary to remain in operation.
 However, the Hong Kong and Korean operations were reestablished as a wholly owned subsidiary, although the Korean operation had a 16% stake of local partner.
 In 2003, the Hong Kong and Taiwan branch of Pony Canyon, both affected by the financial crisis, were acquired by Forward Music.
 In 2018, Pony Canyon reestablished its branch in Taiwan.

 As a video game producer, Pony Canyon brought the Ultima series from Origin Systems and the Advanced Dungeons and Dragons series from Strategic Simulations to Nintendo's Family Computer.
-Between 1986 and 1990, they produced remakes of the first four Ultima titles for the MSX2 and NES platforms.
+Between 1986 and 1990, it produced remakes of the first four Ultima titles for the MSX2 and NES platforms.
 These remakes differed from the original versions, with rewritten game code and all-new graphics.
 Pony Canyon's video game library was generally released in North America by FCI.
 Pony Canyon has not released any video games since Virtual View: Nemoto Harumi for the PlayStation 2 in July 2003.

 The company has occasionally been involved in film production.
-For example, they were a co-production company for the 1996 Indian erotic film Kama Sutra: A Tale of Love.
+For example, it was a co-production company of the 1996 Indian erotic film Kama Sutra: A Tale of Love.

-Following a merger with Nippon Broadcasting System, Fuji Television Network, Inc. became the major shareholder of Pony Canyon in 2006.
+Following a merger with Nippon Broadcasting System, Fuji Television Network Inc. became the major shareholder of Pony Canyon in 2006.
 The following year, Fuji Television made Pony Canyon its wholly owned subsidiary.
 Fuji Television was subsequently renamed Fuji Media Holdings in 2008.
 Despite associations with Fuji Television, not all of Pony Canyon's TV show and movie library has been broadcast on Fuji Television.
 Some of Pony Canyon's non-Fuji TV catalog includes Doraemon movies.

-In September 2014, Pony Canyon opened a North American anime distribution label, Ponycan USA, which aims to license their titles for streaming and home video in US and Canada.
+In September 2014, Pony Canyon opened a North American animé distribution label, Ponycan USA, which aimed to license its titles for streaming and home video in US and Canada.
 Their home video releases will be distributed exclusively by Right Stuf Inc.

+On December 20, 2025, it was announced that TOBE joined with Pony Canyon to establish new label RED ON.
+The label, whose name RED takes the meaning "Resonance", "Expression", and "Destiny", aims to open up new possibilities for artistic expression in the domestic and international music scene.
+Tobe artist Hiromitsu Kitayama is its first artist.